 I know, we’ll respond to a horrific rape by hurting three more people!
 Great idea!
 Is this the new normal?

-We want, no, we demand, a culture in which women are respected, in which no man would even be able to imagine ever committing rape, so what do we do?
-We show monstrous disrespect for Leslie Rasmussen by not considering the context of her (private) letter, her position as a childhood friend of the perpetrator, or the inevitable uncertainty that is a part of life that we must all accept.
-This is the kind of gross disrespect that created rape culture in the first place.
+We want, no, we demand, a culture in which women are respected, in which no man would even be able to imagine ever committing rape.
+So what do we do?
+We show monstrous disrespect for Leslie Rasmussen.
+We don’t consider the context of her (private) letter, her position as a childhood friend of the perpetrator, or the inevitable uncertainty about everything that happens that is a part of life that we must all accept.
+No. We destroy her.
+This is the exactly the kind of gross disrespect that created rape culture in the first place.

-Rasmussen has of course prostrated herself and apologized for having an opinion about the dangers of alcohol-fueled college life (not to mention alcohol-fueled college death).
+Rasmussen has of course prostrated herself and apologized for having an opinion about the dangers of alcohol-fueled college life (she didn’t mention alcohol-fueled college death).
 But her apology may not save her music career.

 And so Brock Turner’s dick now claims a whole host of victims besides the woman he raped and besides himself.
 A woman in Ohio with the same name as the “real” LR apparently found herself targeted by the online mob as well!
 What a godawful mess: the victim, the perpetrator, a musician, the musician’s two sisters, a random woman — all are fair game for the righteous witch hunters.